opinti/spectral-multifidelity/README.md

 - `umap-learn`
 - `matplotlib`

-Code has been tested with Python 3.12 or above.
+The code has been tested with Python 3.12.

 ## Usage